 + - Diversity

 Diversity is widely defined simply as the presence of difference.
 Diversity is created by bringing together individuals and groups from a wide range of demographic and philosophical differences as well as various backgrounds and identities.
 Diversity adds immense value to any community, including the Chapman community.
+Learn more about the Cross-Cultural Center on campus or other diversity efforts.

 + - Harassment